BasicPrimitives/javascript/apireference/enums.md

  | `True` | number | `1` | Enabled |

 ## <a name="GroupByType" id="GroupByType">GroupByType</a>
-This enumeration defines objects gravity in the chart relative to parents and children.
-For example connection lines can be drawn with arrows, so this enumeration controls direction of arrows up towards parents or down towards children in the hierarchy.
-The other example is nodes placement close to their immediate parents or immediate children in case when parents and children are offset from them by multiple levels in hierarchy.
+The group by type enumeration defines direction towards parents or children.
+For example, connection lines arrows direction can be towards parents or down towards children in the hierarchy.
+The other example is the placement of nodes close to their parents or children when we have multiple empty levels between parents and children of the node.

 | Name | Type | Value | Description |
 | --- | --- | --- | --- |